Alamos Gold: Founding and early years

 Alamos Gold was formed in 2003 through the merger of Alamos Minerals and National Gold, resulting in the acquisition of the Mulatos deposit for US$10 million, at a time when the gold price was US$300 per ounce.

 As the founding asset for the company, the Mulatos mine was built at a cost of approximately US$74 million.
 Construction of the open-pit mine, 220 km east of the city of Hermosillo in the Sierra Madre Occidental mountain range of Sonora state, began in the summer of 2004, and the company poured first gold in July 2005.
 A feasibility study at US$370 per oz. gold predicted a seven-year mine life that would take the heap-leach operation out to 2012.

 In 2010, Alamos acquired the Ağı Dağı and Kirazlı advanced-stage development projects from Teck Resources and Fronteer Development Group for total consideration of US$90 million.

 In 2012, Alamos CEO John McCluskey was named 2012 Ontario Entrepreneur Of The Year by Ernst & Young and received recognition for growing the company to more than 500 people and showing a commitment to excellence in environmental management, social responsibility and health and safety.
 That year, the company produced its one millionth ounce of gold and generated the billionth dollar of revenue from the Mulatos operation.

+In 2018, he received the Murray Pezim Award for Perseverance and Success in Financing Mineral Exploration by the British Columbia Association for Mineral Exploration, in recognition of his role in the acquisition, financing, and encouragement of successive discoveries at Mulatos, as well as his ongoing success as CEO of Alamos.

+In 2023, Alamos CEO John McCluskey was named recipient of the Viola R. MacMillan Award, from the Prospectors & Developers Association of Canada for showing leadership and a willingness to take risks in the acquisition and development of the Island Gold mine in Northern Ontario.